Our exchange programmes

 Applications may also be less competitive as you will only be competing against other students from your Subject Area.

 General exchanges are open to (most) students in the College of Arts, Humanities and Social Science, and Science and Engineering.
-We have are around 50 General exchange partner universities worldwide.
+We have around 50 General exchange partner universities worldwide.

 Due to the diversity of academic programmes offered at Edinburgh, we’re not able to guarantee that every partner will be suitable for every student.
 You need to do some independent research to work out which options will be best for you.
 You should only apply to an institution which clearly offers suitable courses for your degree programme.